gregology/gregology.github.io/timeline.md

 ### December

-🏠 Moved in with Julie in the ByWard Market, Ottawa
+🏠 Moved in with Julie in the ByWard Market, Ottawa.
+Julie was looking for a female roommate and I misread the Kijiji ad

 ### November